 There’s nothing worse than making your way to the kitchen in the morning for your first sip of coffee, only to discover that your coffee machine isn’t working properly.
+But don’t call the repair guy just yet — one of our tested fixes might just do the trick for you!

-With their variety of brew options, Ninja coffee makers offer a versatile and effortless way to make a beautiful cup of coffee right at home.
+Ninja coffee makers offer a versatile and effortless way to make a beautiful cup of coffee right at home.
 But just like other machines, they’re not immune to problems from time to time.

 We’ve compiled a list of the most common issues that you may run into with your Ninja Coffee Bar, how to diagnose the problem, and what to do about it.

-How Do I Prevent Future Problems with My Ninja?
+How Do I Prevent Future Problems With My Ninja?

 Prevention is key if you want to keep your coffee maker running strong for years to come.
 That means proper maintenance and regular cleaning before problems ever start to arise.